veillette/physics-book/contents/ch23FaradaysLawOfInduction.md

 thin film of iron and chromium could bring about much larger changes in electrical resistance was one of the first large successes of nanotechnology.)
-Another application of induction is found on the magnetic stripe on the back of your personal credit card as used at the grocery store or the ATM machine.
-This works on the same principle as the audio or video tape mentioned in the last paragraph in which a head reads personal information from your card.
+Another application of induction is found on the magnetic stripe on the back of your personal credit card as used at the grocery store or the ATM.
+This works on the same principle as the audio or videotape mentioned in the last paragraph in which a head reads personal information from your card.

 Another application of electromagnetic induction is when electrical signals need